We have written so much about sleep regressions here at The Baby Sleep Site®. SO MUCH. So so so so so much:

 Sleep Regression: It’s Not A Bad Word

-So what’s the deal, the, with the articles calling sleep regressions “myths”?
+So what’s the deal with folks calling sleep regressions “myths?”

 I suspect that, in the end, these consultants take issue is with the term itself.
 Many read negative connotations into the term “sleep regression” (connotations which in fact are not there).
 For instance, in one consultant’s article, she points out that during a developmental leap, your baby is progressing, not regressing.
 And this is true; during a developmental milestone, your baby is learning an important new skill and/or undergoing critical new brain development.
 Progress indeed!

-But hold up: the term we use around here isn’t “baby regression”.
+But hold up… The term we use around here isn’t “baby regression.”
 We take no issue with the idea that babies are progressing beautifully during developmental leaps.
-We use the term “sleep regression”, because while baby may be progressing, sleep seems to be regressing in a big way.
-A baby who was starting to sleep 5,6, or 7 hour stretches at night and to nap consistently is suddenly up every 2 hours and taking micro-naps around the clock.
+We use the term “sleep regression” because while baby may be progressing, sleep seems to be regressing.
+A baby who was starting to sleep 5, 6, or 7 hour stretches at night and to nap consistently is suddenly up every 2 hours and taking micro-naps around the clock.
 In other words, that older baby is suddenly sleeping just like he was as a newborn.

 And THAT, folks, is where the word “regression” comes in.
-Regression is not a bad word; it simply means (in this case) “to return to an earlier state or form”.
-When we call a developmental period a sleep regression, we are highlighting that during this time of exciting and necessary development, sleep seems to move backward, back towards newborn sleep habits.
+Regression is not a bad word.
+It simply means (in this case) “to return to an earlier state or form.”
+When we call a developmental period a sleep regression, we are highlighting that during this time of exciting and necessary development, sleep seems to move backward.
 Parents often report feeling like their baby takes about 15 steps backward during a sleep regression.